-This set of tutorials describes one method for creating real world landscapes in UE4.
-We use GIS data downloaded from US Geological Survey, 3rd party content, and a plugin we’ve developed for the Unreal Editor, called TerraForm Lite, to import vector data (e.g. road maps) as splines in UE4.
+1.1.
+INTRODUCTIONThis set of tutorials describes one method for creating real world landscapes in UE4.
+We use GIS data downloaded for free from US Geological Survey, 3rd party content (Procedural Landscape Ecosystem from the Unreal Market Place), and a plugin we’ve developed for the Unreal Editor, called TerraForm, to import the data into UE4.

-We’ll be creating an area called Twin Mountains, just west of Mt Washington, NH, USA.
-It’s about 8km by 8km of rocky/mountainous terrain, largely covered by forests.
+We’ll be creating an area called Twin Mountain, just west of Mt Washington, NH, USA.
+It’s about 3.2km by 2.6km of rocky/mountainous terrain, largely covered by forests.
 There are roads, rail lines and loads of hiking trails.

 Here are some screenshots:

-- Digital Terrain Model (“DTM”) data to generate a height map in UE4;
+- Digital Terrain Model (“DTM”) data to generate the landscape in UE4;

-- Aerial photography mosaics to create landscape layer masks, and;
+- Aerial photography to create landscape layer masks for the surfaces/vegetation, and;

 - GIS vector data to generate roads, rail lines and trails.

-We’ll combine these with procedural terrain tools and content from UE4’s market place to generate a real world terrain.
+We’ll combine these with procedural materials and content from UE4’s market place to generate a real world terrain.